-Location Kenepuru Community Hospital.
+Location This position is expected to work from Kenepuru Hospital.

 Te Whatu Ora

 The Health System in Aotearoa is entering a period of transformation as we implement the Pae Ora/Healthy Futures vision of a reformed system where people live longer in good health, have improved quality of life, and there is equity between all groups.